Live Love Laugh Learn … Create the possibilities

 I welcome any feedback.

-3 thoughts on “Flash fiction – Prize possession: Stripped
+3 responses to “Flash fiction – Prize possession: Stripped”

 Very atmospheric, Nor!
 It leaves me with questions.
 But I think I’d like to leave them as questions, and let my “imagination” (if it’s still there) fill in the blanks – one of the joys of engaging prose such as yours!